obaiddawarki/DATA_512_Final_Project/README.md

 # Human Centered Data Science - Final Project

-#About the Project
+About the Project
 The repository contains the code and the data to reproduce the results for the analysis of the COVID-19 cases at Frankilin in Ohio in the United States of America.
-As the part of this project I wanted to understand and answer the below mentioned questions:
+As the part of this project I wanted to understand and answer the below mentioned research questions:

 1. Does mask mandate help in the reduction of the rate of spread of covid-19 infections?
 2. Is COVID-19 spread of infections causation for unemployment rate in Franklin?
 3. How can LSTMs be used to predict the unemployment rate using the past time series data.